mrwp-physics/pfp/README.md

 - Install git for windows, python, vscode (and if feeling pro, WSL and Debian)

+- run VScode, click on Extensions and install "Dev Containers"

 - In cmd (Windows + R then type cmd and hit enter)

 - Test and Set up git (expect no errors with these - google the errors if you get any)\